isomerpages/csa-sicw1/resources/publications/_posts/2019-09-27-post-sicw-2019-overview-and-key-highlights.md

 *1 – 3 October 2019, Suntec Singapore Convention & Exhibition Centre*

 Into its 28th showing, GovernmentWare (GovWare) was the region’s most established premier conference and exhibition for cybersecurity and served as the cornerstone event for SICW.
-Highlights at GovWare in 2019included participation by Country Pavilions from the UK, Singapore and for the first time, Israel, which demonstrated a broad range of cybersecurity applications and technologies.
+Highlights at GovWare in 2019 included participation by Country Pavilions from the UK, Singapore and for the first time, Israel, which demonstrated a broad range of cybersecurity applications and technologies.
 Besides showcasing the latest developments and technologies from established companies around the globe, other interesting displays included the Startup Pavilion, which focused on promising local companies and the IHL Pavilion where Institutes of Higher Learning demonstrated a wide range of innovative applications and cybersecurity projects.

-Keynote speakers at GovWare 2019 include:
+Keynote speakers at GovWare 2019 included:
 * Tim Hwang, Executive Director, The Cognitive Security Institute
 * George Kurtz, Chief Executive Officer, CrowdStrike
 * Fook Sun Lee, Chairman, Ensign InfoSecurity